-Regarding the matter above, there is a growing body of literature that recognises importance of learning material the evaluation on EAP.
-To evaluate means to see if the materials suit the learning needs rather than to build subjective judgement to see if it is intrinsically good or bad [4].
-Thus, McGrath [4] proposes an idea that materials evaluation as a cyclical process, in which there are three stages, including pre-use, inuse, and post-use evaluation.
-Further, he argues that other two stages need to be completed in the pre-use stage which is selecting the materials [4], [5].
-In line, Charles and Pecorari [6] agreed that those two stages in the pre-use evaluation include brief evaluation, which McGrath [4] calls as first-glance evaluation, and in-depth evaluation.
-Brief evaluation or first-glance evaluation includes media-specific criteria, content-specific criteria, context-relevance, and students' appeal aspects [4], [7].
+There is a growing body of literature that recognises the importance of learning material evaluation on EAP.
+McDonough, et al. [14] and Tomlinson [5] agreed that evaluating learning materials means to see both potential benefits and drawbacks of a set of learning materials and its affect on people using it.
+Correspondingly, McGrath [4] affirmed that to evaluate is more on to see if the materials suit the learning needs, rather than the build subjective judgement to see if it is intrinsically good or bad [4].
+Thus, McGrath [4] proposes an idea that materials evaluation as a cycli 1 process, in which there are three stages, including pre-use, in-use, and post-use evaluation.
+In line, Charles and Pecorari [6] agreed that those two stages in the preuse evaluation include brief evaluation, which McGrath [4] calls as first-glance evaluation, and in-depth evaluation.
+Brief evaluation or first-glance evaluation includes media-specific Interia, content-specific criteria, context-relevance, and students' appeal aspects [4], [7].
 Meanwhile, in-depth evaluation ideally has a close analysis of the usefulness of the materials, especially in meeting the students' need and interest [4], [6].
 Correspondingly, McDonough, Shaw and Masuhara [8] propose four aspects for the pre-use evaluation, including the context evaluation, external evaluation, internal evaluation and overall evaluation.
 However, this idea seems too general and does not go into some detail aspects compared to the idea initially proposed by Tomlinson [5] and McGrath [4].
-Thus, combining both first-glance and indepth evaluation, this study aims to evaluate EAP coursebook used at Pharmacy Academy of Surabaya in terms of its subject matter, organization and its usefulness in meeting the students' need.
+Thus, combining both first-glance and in-depth evaluation, this study aims to evaluate EAP coursebook used at Akademi Farmasi Surabaya in terms of its subject matter, organization and its usefulness in meeting the students' need.

-Methodology
+2. Methodology

-1. Research Problem
+2.1 Research Problem